Feature #502

 Note that this gets quite complicated rather quickly.
 Beyond building a user interface to allow users to create and manage these modifications, there are also considerations about how to apply these to URLs, what to do if there are multiple modifications being applied at the same time (when there are both additions and deletions), and controlling if they are applied to resource requests as well as base URLs.
 All of these are surmountable problems, but it means that I will likely push this off until near the end of the 3.x series.

-Updated by GNU User over 4 years ago
+Updated by GNU User about 5 years ago

 You are right in that this, apparently simple feature is quickly turned into a complicated mess when one starts thinking about all the possible URL modifications that the end-user might try to apply.
 So, I suggest thinking about the simple first steps to begin with.